 Enlist Your Parents

 Speaking of family members, for relatives who haven't RSVP'd, talk to whichever of your parents is closest to them to see if they've heard anything before you make the call.
 Is your mom's cousin dragging her feet?
 It might be easier to get an answer if Mom makes the call instead.
-The same goes for guests of your parents: A little nudge from your parents might be all it takes.
+The same goes for the guests of your parents: A little nudge from your parents might be all it takes.